google/knative-gcp/docs/install/dataplane-service-account.md

    ```

    ***Note:***
-   If you are going to configure Workload Identity for Authentication Mechanism in next step,
+   If you are going to use metrics and tracing to track your resources,
    you also need `roles/monitoring.metricWriter` for metrics functionality:
       ```shell
       gcloud projects add-iam-policy-binding $PROJECT_ID \